 You can hear the late great Freddie Mercury sing and that chant will go on and people will continue to visit.
 It is a place of great food, great wine, wonderful architecture, fountains and art.
 It is a place where every nation and religion mix together.
-The art starts at the port but as a cruise passenger you have no chance in seeing everything in a day; which is good.
+The art starts at the port but as a cruise passenger you have no chance to see everything in a day; which is good.
 Barcelona is a place you can go back to many times.
 The cruise or port shuttle takes you to the trade centre just below Columbus’s statue.
 Cross the road and you are not only at Las Ramblas but the Metro.
-It is no more than a short walk, the Metro station is at the bottom, buses are before you get that far.
-It is almost an easy town, it is easy if you plan.
-Know where you are going and which tube/Metro it is by.
-Five people might be able to share a ten tourney travel card if you only need two journeys, not sure if it is the way it is meant, but two certainly can share a multi journey ticket.
+It is no more than a short walk and you can spend the whole day just walking round this area.
+Barcelona is an easy town if you plan.
+If you work out where you are going and which tube/Metro station is next to your destination.
+Five people might be able to share a ten tourney travel card on the Metro though that is not how it is meant to be used.
+Two people can share one metro card of a ten multi-journey ticket.
 Barcelona is a big city, we have a few films to help but looking at the tours they offer helps see what is there.
 Gaudi is on a separate page.
 Montjuic Castle is on two hills, there is a Sky Lift that takes you to the castle, and the Metro will take you to the National Art Gallery on the hill behind which is an incredible building and square.
 This is where Jean was ‘attacked’ by doves.

 GUIDES AND TOURS MADE EASY FOR YOU

 Antoni Gaudi, Artist and Architect

 Art is all around you once you enter Barcelona, and much is from or influenced by Gaudi.
 Antoni Gaudi was a Catalan Architect born in 1852 and we have a seperate page on him which includes Park Guëll on Carmen Hill and Gaudi’s Sagrada Familia.